Alexander Dennis Enviro200: Third generation (2009–2018)

 In 2009, the third generation Enviro200 was launched, dropping the Dart moniker from the previous model.
 Compared to the previous model, the third generation Enviro200 received a major chassis redesign, including a front-end facelift in order to allow the type to comply with European Community Whole Vehicle Type Approval (ECWVTA) regulations.
 Some of the major external changes included the introduction of white LED daytime running lights below the headlights, the relocation of the offside emergency door, redesigned front and rear bumpers and the introduction of several new Enviro200 lengths.
 Additionally, the third generation Enviro200 introduced a Euro V-compliant drivetrain.

+In 2014, Alexander Dennis made changes to the running units of the third-generation Enviro200, which allowed for it to achieve 13% in fuel savings, qualifying the bus for low carbon certification and a subsequent 6p uplift in Bus Service Operators Grant (BSOG) purchase funding.
+The Allison automatic transmission was replaced with a ZF AS-Lite automated manual transmission, while the torque converter was replaced with both an electronically controlled clutch and a true neutral gear, removing the need for moving parts while parked in neutral.

-The Alexander Dennis Enviro200 MMC was introduced in 2014, as the Enviro200's eventual replacement.
+Later in 2014, Alexander Dennis introduced the Enviro200 MMC (Major Model Change) as the Enviro200's eventual replacement.
 Production of the original Enviro200 alongside the Enviro200 MMC continued for a time, with the third generation Enviro200 referred to by Alexander Dennis as the Enviro200 Classic from 2015.
 Production of the third generation Enviro200 ceased in late 2018.

+Exports

+While most Enviro200s have been for British operators, numerous examples have been exported to Australia, Hong Kong, Malaysia, New Zealand and Spain.
+The first of these was in January 2007, when the Kowloon-Canton Railway Corporation of Hong Kong ordered 11 11.3 m Enviro200s for delivery to its MTR Bus operation in 2008.